kaus0399/kaus0399.github.io/_pages/now.md

 title: "What I'm Up To Now"
 permalink: /now/
 ---
-## As of July 9th 2021
+## As of November 19th 2021

 ### Graduate School:
 **<span style="color:rgb(0, 0, 0)"> UCLA Master's of Applied Statistics Program </span>**
-I am an incoming master's student in the applied statistics program at UCLA.
-My registered coursework for Fall 2021 covers topics such as applied regression, methods in modern statistics, advanced regression and predictive modeling.

-My prior research experience and interests include computer vision, big data analytics, reinforcement learning as well as deep learning methodologies.
-On that note, I cam currently looking into various labs at UCLA where I can continue gaining research experience in these same domains.
+I am currently a first year Graduate student at UCLA's statistics department.
+The [Applied Statistics](https://master.stat.ucla.edu/program/) program offers a nice blend of theoretical statistical methods along with modern day programing tools to put these methods into practice.

+I am two weeks away from wrapping up my first quarter at UCLA.
+My classes have been work heavy but educationally rewarding at the same time.
+Here are my schedules for Fall 2021 and Winter 2022.

+**Fall 2021**
+401 - Survey of Methods in Modern Statistics
+402 - Applied Regression
+412 - Advanced Regression and Predictive Modeling

+**Winter 2022**
+403 - Mathematical Statistics
+404 - Statistical Computing and Programming

 ### Personal Life:
-**<span style="color:rgb(0, 0, 0)"> Move to Los Angeles... </span>**
-It has been a challenge to secure housing in LA with a majority of apartment complexes only willing to provide virtual tours and/or photos.
-That being said, I am happy to have found an apartment which I will call home for the next two years.
-Now comes the tedious part of making back to back drives between San Jose and LA to move my stuff down there.
-Looking forward to being on the road!! 🚗

-**<span style="color:rgb(0, 0, 0)"> Guitar </span>**
+**<span style="color:rgb(0, 0, 0)"> SoCal Fever.. </span>**
-After a busy end to my undergraduate career, I'm happy to be practicing the guitar during the added time at my disposal.
-Over the summer I'm hoping to get comfortable playing tab that involves intricate finger picking patterns as well as the thumb slap technique.
+Having lived in the bay area for a majority of my life, I was not expecting too big of a change moving down to Los Angeles.
+That being said, I have had an amazing couple of months here and have definitely made a home for myself in southern California.
+Excited to further explore this area over the coming months!!